4499 NW 229th Ave (Map)

 (Near Hillsboro Stadium)

 Hillsboro, OR 97124

-The winter area is open year-round (now until 9 pm in winter!).
+The winter area is open year-round (until 9 pm).

 Other areas will close periodically during cold/wet time periods to protect the grass and maintain an enjoyable and safe dog park.
 Water may not be on seasonally.

 - Main/Mixed Dog Area: Open